AliSajid/PanCanNebraska/README.md

 researchers at the Cognitive Disorders Research Lab (CDRL) have performed for the Mahapatra Lab at University of Nebraska.

+This project is licensed under the terms of the GNU GPLv3 License.

 ## Installation

 This is a stand-alone project that will not be submitted to CRAN or